-By Harley-Davidson standards, the 'V-Rod' verged on the radical!
-It was clearly a cruiser - in true Harley style.
-But, it was a different kind of cruiser to what 'hog' fans were used to.
-The VRSC - V-Twin Racing Street Custom - had superbike-like performance.
+By Harley-Davidson standards, the V-Rod verged on the radical.
+It was clearly a cruiser - in true Milwaukee style.
+But, it was a different kind of cruiser to what Harley fans were used to.
+The V-Rod VRSC - V-Twin Racing Street Custom - had superbike-like performance.
 Top speed was 135mph.
-In handling terms, the V-Rod was ultra-precise, in a straight line.
-That was to be expected - due to its long wheelbase.
+Handling-wise, things were just as impressive.
+In a straight line, the V-Rod was ultra-precise.
+That was only to be expected - given its long wheelbase.
 The front forks were raked out to 38°, after all.
 But, whereas in the past, cornering would then have been compromised, the V-rod's cutting edge engineering saw it sail through twists and turns.
-A dry weight of 594lb was not that excessive - which helped out agility-wise, too.
+And that with a dry weight of 594lb.

-Stylistically, the V-Rod was striking, to say the least!
-A 'silver machine', if ever there was one, it was a banquet of à la carte aluminium.
-No 'iron horse', this, the V-Rod was an object-lesson in à la mode metalwork.
-Solid disc wheels - and a feast of frame tubes - were for starters.
-They underlay an elegantly-shaped tank, and slanted headlamp.
-The clean lines of the pipes blended in with the design.
-The 1130cc V-twin was itself a visual delight.
+Visually, the V-Rod was striking, to say the least.
+A full-on 'silver machine', Harley did not stint on aluminium.
+This was no 'iron horse'.
+Rather, the V-Rod was an object-lesson in à la mode metalwork.
+Solid disc wheels set off intricate frame tubes.
+An elegantly-shaped tank morphed into a slanted headlamp.
+The clean lines of the pipes blended in perfectly.
+The 1130cc V-twin engine was a design delight in itself.

-That 115bhp motor had its roots in Harley's VR1000 race-bike.
+The 115bhp motor had its roots in Harley's VR1000 race bike.
 Porsche Engineering assisted in its development.
-Harley dubbed it a 'Revolution' - rather than 'Evolution' - engine.
-Water-cooled - and with a 60° 'V' - its twin overhead camshafts, and four valves per cylinder, took Harley performance to a whole new level.
-It was performance that far exceeded that of the 'push-rod' motor, of old.
-Harley aficionados had long been on bikes that looked better than anything else on the road.
-Or, so they thought, anyway!
+In marketing terms, Harley declared this Evolution engine a 'Revolution'!
+It boasted twin overhead camshafts and four valves per cylinder.
+Water-cooled - and with a 60° 'V' - it took Harley performance to a whole new level.
+The venerable old pushrod motor was history.
+Harley-Davidson riders could not believe their luck.
+They had long been on bikes that ruled the roost, looks-wise.
+Well, in their opinion, at any rate.
 Now - with the advent of the V-Rod - they were competing technically, too.
-Talk about having your cake ... and eating it!
+Talk about having your motorcycle cake and eating it!